 Historically, Neptune has provided the Corporation with the raw krill oil needed to produce CaPre for Acasti's clinical programs, including all of the raw krill oil projected as needed for its Phase 3 clinical study program.
 However, Neptune discontinued its krill oil production and sold its krill oil inventory to Aker on August 7, 2017.
-In the three-month period ended June 30, 2018, Acasti purchased raw krill oil from Aker amounting to \$52 that will be used in the production of CaPre capsules for its Phase 3 clinical trials (see also note 4).
-The Corporation is currently evaluating alternative suppliers of raw krill oil.
-At June 30, 2018, a reserve of raw krill oil was still stored at Neptune's facility.
+The Corporation is continually evaluating alternative suppliers of raw krill oil.
+At September 30, 2018, a reserve of raw krill oil was still stored at Neptune's facility (see note 4).